 Do not take A.S.A or Aspirin products for one (1) week prior to your procedure, unless prescribed by your physician.

 For patients 14 years of age or over: Take 600mg of Motrin IB or Advil two hours prior to your procedure with water.
 Do not take if allergic to ASA or ibuprofen or if your physician has recommended you avoid these medications, or if you take ANY blood thinners.
 Do not take if you have a bleeding disorder, ulcers, crohn’s, or colitis.

 If you have an artificial heart valve, be sure to take your prophylactic antibiotics.

-Please do not wear make-up or nail polish.
+Please do not wear make-up.